Configure a SQL Server Availability Group for read-scale on Linux

 SELECT ag.name, drs.database_id, drs.group_id, drs.replica_id, drs.synchronization_state_desc, ag.sequence_number FROM sys.dm_hadr_database_replica_states drs, sys.availability_groups ag WHERE drs.group_id = ag.group_id;

 REQUIRED_SYNCHRONIZED_SECONDARIES_TO_COMMITto 1 on an availability group named

 ag1.
 Before you run the following script, replace

 ALTER AVAILABILITY GROUP [ag1] SET REQUIRED_SYNCHRONIZED_SECONDARIES_TO_COMMIT = 1;

 This setting ensures that every active transaction is committed to the primary replica and at least one synchronous secondary replica.

 Demote the primary replica to a secondary replica.
 After the primary replica is demoted, it's read-only.
-Run this command on the SQL Server instance that hosts the primary replica to update the role to
+To update the role to

 ALTER AVAILABILITY GROUP [ag1] SET (ROLE = SECONDARY);